wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/437-letter-graham-to-moore.md

 ---
+doc_date: '1972-07-24'
+doc_num: 437
+doc_order: 437
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1373]'
-title: "437 LETTER GRAHAM TO MOORE"
+title: LETTER GRAHAM TO MOORE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10304
 vol_id: 27
-doc_date: 1972-07-24
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 437 LETTER GRAHAM TO MOORE

-UKNA: FCO 24/1373

 London, 24 July 1972

-I enclose a copy of a letter the Foreign and Commonwealth Secretary has received from Sir Mark Oliphant, Governor of South Australia.2 His letter has been acknowledged and we are considering a substantive reply.
+I enclose a copy of a letter the Foreign and Commonwealth Secretary has received from Sir Mark Oliphant, Governor of South Australia.[2](#f2) His letter has been acknowledged and we are considering a substantive reply.
 You may wish to bring the letter to the attention of Her Majesty.

 As regards the question of honours, Sir Mark himself appears to realise that there is little that Her Majesty’s Government in the United Kingdom could, or would wish to, do.
 If South Australia intends in future not to submit recommendations for honours, there can clearly be no objection; such a policy is already being pursued by Western Australia.
 Nor could we prevent the Government of South Australia from instituting an honours system of their own, for use within that State, without reference to The Queen.
 However, as The Queen is the Fount of Honour within Her Realms, any system of honours instituted without Her Majesty’s approval could only be regarded as ‘illegitimate’.
 Awards in such an ‘Order’ would not be officially recognised and should not be worn in conjunction with properly instituted honours.